 All studios have two Co-Teachers and a parent helper on Tuesday, Wednesdays, and Thursdays in Studios Yellow, Purple, Red and Monday-Thursday in Studio Blue.
 For classes that meet on Mondays and/or Fridays a parent will provide snack on those days.
-There is no parent helping for Plus Friday or Studio Red afternoons.
 A music/creative movement teacher works with the children once a week.